ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 optimization of arbitrary differentiable loss functions.
 In each stage a regression tree is fit on the negative gradient of the given loss function.

+We use 10 fold cross validation and r2 for the cross validation score for each fold.
+The metric is then reported as an average over all folds.

 ```python
 from sklearn.cross_validation import cross_val_score,cross_val_predict,StratifiedKFold